ammaradil/sqlparse/README.rst

-python-sqlparse - Parse PLSQL statements
+python-bplsqlparse - Parse PLSQL statements
 ======================================

-sqlparse is a PLSQL parser module for Python.
+bplsqlparse is a PLSQL parser module for Python.

 |buildstatus|_
 |coverage|_